If you’re planning a trip to South Africa, adding the Garden Route to your itinerary is a must.

 The Garden Route is a relatively short drive, so, it can be easily driven in a couple of hours.
 However, to fully appreciate one of South Africa’s most scenic drives, taking your time to discover all the best bits of the Garden Route is highly encouraged.

-With three days in the Garden Route, you’ll have a chance to see all the highlights – from the Garden Routes best towns, beautiful beaches to unspoiled nature.
+With three days on the Garden Route, you’ll have a chance to see all the highlights – from the Garden Routes best towns, and beautiful beaches to unspoiled nature.

 How to Get to the Garden Route

-The fastest way to get to the Garden Route is fly.
+The fastest way to get to the Garden Route is to fly.
 The nearest airport to Mossel Bay is George Airport, roughly 30 minutes away.
 There are frequent and affordable flights from Johannesburg OR Tambo Airport daily.
 Once you arrive in George, you can rent a car at the airport to travel onwards.

 From Cape Town